ppy/osu-wiki/news/2026/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap.md

 Canada secured the first pick and immediately chose [cygnus – Bloody Mary](https://osu.ppy.sh/beatmapsets/2491942#mania/5475146) (RC2), a straightforward choice that focuses on accuracy and consistency.
 The score swung back and forth throughout the match, with France holding a slight overall lead until the main chorus.
 However, a single miss from the French side completely flipped the advantage, allowing Canada to secure the first point.

 Following the opening loss, France opted for the LN coordination map [Lin Xiao An - Tan Yun Xi](https://osu.ppy.sh/beatmapsets/2491926#mania/5475120) (LN2) to improve their chances by relying on a category with fewer opportunities for mistakes.
-The risk ended up paying off.
-Even though Canada initially took a small lead, two sudden misses shifted the momentum in France's favor.
-The sequence of events mirrored the first match almost perfectly.
-Difference being that France emerged as the winner!
+The risk ended up paying off, as even though Canada initially took a small lead, two sudden misses shifted the momentum in France's favor.
+This sequence of events mirrored the first match almost perfectly, the only difference being that France emerged as the winner!

 The teams continued trading points, with Canada claiming most of the rice picks while France dominated the long note category, highlighting the strengths of their respective skill sets.
 The tides shifted when Canada picked [KORDHELL x VALORANT - VYSE](https://osu.ppy.sh/beatmapsets/2491995#mania/5475288) (RC4).
-In a series of unfortunate events, Canada suffered multiple misses, handing France their first rice pick win and a crucial breakpoint.
-Notably, three out of four players — ::{ flag=FR }:: [\[RUE\]Clamati](https://osu.ppy.sh/users/9049282), ::{ flag=FR }:: [Jerem\[Monkey\]](https://osu.ppy.sh/users/13431947), and ::{ flag=CA }:: [Dale940](https://osu.ppy.sh/users/13847951) — achieved scores above 999,000; an impressive display of accuracy!
+In a series of unfortunate events, Canada suffered multiple misses, handing France their first rice pick win and a crucial break point.
+Notably, three out of four players — ::{ flag=FR }:: [\[RUE\]Clamati](https://osu.ppy.sh/users/9049282), ::{ flag=FR }:: [Jerem\[Monkey\]](https://osu.ppy.sh/users/13431947), and ::{ flag=CA }:: [Dale940](https://osu.ppy.sh/users/13847951) — achieved scores above 999,000.
+What an impressive display of accuracy!

 With France consistently winning their LN picks, they chose [Qutabire - Stone pavement and Signposts](https://osu.ppy.sh/beatmapsets/2491958#mania/5475187) (EX2), confident it would seal the match.
 Unfortunately for France, the strategy backfired.
 During the second half of the map, Canada managed to overtake their score, forcing a tiebreaker.
 This clutch was in no small part won thanks to ::{ flag=CA }:: [UmmmMrMoo](https://osu.ppy.sh/users/15314355)'s performance, who managed to score a total of 994,034 points on one of the pool's most avoided picks.

 The tiebreaker featured a wide range of skill sets and tricky patterns that tested both focus and endurance.
 The score gap remained razor-thin until the technically demanding chorus, where France suffered heavy misses.
 Canada capitalised on this opportunity, took the lead, and maintained it until the very end to secure the victory in the final battle.

 Both teams delivered an exceptional performance, with every pick bringing us closer to the edge of our seats.
-Canada advanced in the winners' bracket, while France will continue their fight for survival in the World Cup.
-Given their performance, we can confidently expect even stronger showings from France in the matches to come.
+Canada advances to the winners' bracket, while France will have to fight for survival in the losers' bracket.
+Given their performance, however, we can confidently expect even stronger showings from France in the matches to come.

 ## Score highlights